percona/pmm-doc/docs/quickstart.md

         wget -qO - https://www.percona.com/get/pmm | /bin/bash
         ```

-    After the installation is completed, you will receive instructions on how to access the interface, along with default login credentials.
+3. Log in to PMM with the default login credentials provided after the installation is completed.

 For detailed instructions on installing PMM server, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/server/index.html).

 ## Add database for monitoring